AndersonRayner/ros1_noetic_rviz/README.md

-# ROS1 Noetic RVIZ Docker Container
+# ROS1 Noetic X11 Docker Container

-Dockerfile for starting `rviz` so that ROS1 topics can be visualised on non-ROS1 supported systems.
+Dockerfile for starting a ROS1 roscore with X11 forwarding so standard ROS1 tools (such as `rviz`) can be visualised on non-ROS1 supported systems.

 ## Usage
-Once docker is installer, start the rviz via
+Once docker is installer, start the container via
 ```
 ./run.sh
 ```

-> [!WARNING]
-> Closing `rviz` will kill the container.
-This makes it easier for you to get started, but if you want other behaviours, I can sit down and work through those with you.
+This starts a basic `roscore`, then you can attach to the container (commands below) to run `rviz`, or whatever else you'd like.

 ### Mounting Volumes
 - Any data (`.bag` files) placed in `./data` will be mounted into the container so they're easy to use